 Heaven for nature lovers

 Levi is Finland‘s most popular ski resort, and the reasons are manifold.
 Obviously, there’s the skiing.
 Around the ski resort and throughout the Kittilä area, there are hundreds of kilometers of cross-country ski paths.
-Downhill skiers and snowboarders can enjoy 43 pistes and 28 ski lifts.
-The resort also offers Ski School for all types of skiing for beginners, or those wishing to polish their skills before taking to the slopes.
+Downhill skiers and snowboarders can enjoy 44 slopes and 26 ski lifts.
+The resort also offers Ski School for all types of skiing for beginners, including children, or those wishing to polish their skills before taking to the slopes.

 The heart of Levi is a pulsing village unlike any other ski resort in Lapland.
 Whether it’s shopping, dancing, dining or more, you’ll find it in the Levi center.
 Best of all, just about everything is within walking distance.